Andrii-Detix/SelfAssessment/Skills/C#.md

   - throw 🖐️ used
   - break 🖐️ used
   - continue 🖐️ used
-  - import
+  - import 👂 heard
-  - export
+  - export 👂 heard
   - try..catch 🖐️ used
   - switch 🖐️ used
-  - class 👂 heard
+  - class 🖐️ used
   - with 🎓 known
+  - where 🖐️ used
+  - sealed 🎓 known
-  - where 👂 heard
+  - yield 👂 heard
+  - const 🖐️ used
+  - readonly 🖐️ used
 - Functions
   - function declaration 🖐️ used
   - function expression 🖐️ used